Tung01ng/261125_ParametricTower/README.md

 ## Features
 - Interactive sliders for floor count, per-floor height, twist, tower rotation, and radial scale with independent minimum/maximum ranges.
+- Base polygon control (4-6 sides) to change the footprint from square to hexagonal forms.
 - Smooth color gradient between customizable bottom/top colors so the tower transitions along its height.
+- Adjustable gap between floors for more breathing room or dense stacking.
 - Orbit camera controls, soft lighting, and grid reference to inspect the form from any angle.
 - Instant rebuild for every parameter change, enabling rapid iteration and form finding.